paulafortuna/ipm_models_dataset_plot_preparation/README.md

 data repository - The data that we achieved by following the code in the Experiment 2 of our pipeline.
 It contains the data about every SVM, fastText, BERT and ALBERT models we have from our previous experiments; it contains also dataset descriptives.

-random_forest_analysis.py  - It is a script for running a Random Forest model on our dataset.
+2020-10-19_cross-dataset-generalization_with_SVM_paper.Rmd  - It is a R script for dataset and plot preparation